 Add one layer of 6 tortillas for the base.

 The sauce should be thick but still spreadable between the layers.
 Depending on the thickness of the cream of chicken soup you might need to add more milk.

 Stir with a fork or a whisk to combine.

-Spread a chicken layer on top of the tortillas (2 cups), add half of the sauce, and top with half of the cheese blend.
+Spread a shredded chicken layer on top of the tortillas (2 cups), add half of the creamy sauce, and top with half of the cheese blend.

 Repeat the layers (tortillas, chicken, sauce, cheese).

-Add your favorite garnishes, green onions, fresh cilantro and sprinkle a pinch of chipotle chili powder on top (optional but gives a little spicy kick and smoky flavor).
+Add your favorite enchilada toppings - green onions, fresh cilantro, avocados, tomatoes and sprinkle a pinch of chipotle chili powder on top (optional but gives a little spicy kick and smoky flavor).
 And serve with side dishes!